sir-rave-alot/it-lab/README.md

 ## Tutorial
 1. Clone the repo using `git clone <url>`
+2. Make Scripts executable using `chmod +x *.sh`
-2. Change the file "variables.sh" for your needs.
+3. Change the file "variables.sh" for your needs.
-3. Run `source variables.sh` to get the common variables defined
+4. Run `source variables.sh` to get the common variables defined
+5. Run `sudo -E ./writeImage.sh`